splunk/public-o11y-docs/admin/notif-services/bigpanda.rst

 Step 1: Create an Observability Cloud integration in BigPanda
 =================================================================================

-You must be a BigPanda administrator to perform this task.
+You must be a BigPanda administrator to complete this task.

 To create an Observability Cloud integration in BigPanda:

 #.
 Log in to BigPanda.
 #.
-Access the Integrations page and click :strong:`New Integration`.
+Access the Integrations page and select :strong:`New Integration`.
 #.
-Hover over the :strong:`ALERTS REST API` tile and click :strong:`Integrate`.
+Hover over the :strong:`ALERTS REST API` tile and select :strong:`Integrate`.
 #.
-Enter a descriptive name for the integration and click :strong:`Generate App Key`.
+Enter a descriptive name for the integration and select :strong:`Generate App Key`.
 #.
 The app key displays.
 Copy the app key for use in :ref:`bigpanda2`.
 #.
-Click :strong:`ALERTS REST API`.
+Select :strong:`ALERTS REST API`.
 Copy the bearer token for use in :ref:`bigpanda2`.

 .. _bigpanda2: